yehoshuas1978/owltable-landing-page/documentation/docs/features.md

 V1 delivers a comprehensive suite of tools designed to streamline daily database operations, enhance performance, and protect your data.

+### 🚀 **Easy Installation: Get Started in Minutes**
+*   **Simple Setup:** The application is designed for simplicity.
+The UI is built into the application, requiring only a single installation to start running with no extra dependencies.

 ### 📝 **Schema Control: Deploy with Confidence**
 *   **Prevent Drift:** Compare database schemas across environments (dev, test, prod) to catch unintended changes before they cause issues.
 *   **Audit:** Maintain a complete, versioned history of all schema modifications.